nanvel/blog/2017/11/trading.md

 > The charts don't lie.
 >
-> Charts really are the "foot-print of money".
+> Charts really are the "footprint of money".
 What some talking head on a financial news network might say becomes immaterial when you can look at a chart and see what the "money" is saying.
 >
 > Charting and Technical Analysis by Fred McAllen

 Charts allow to see:

-- past performance
+- Past performance
-- highs
+- Highs
-- lows
+- Lows
-- trends
+- Trends
-- moving averages
+- Moving averages
-- trading volume
+- Trading volume
 - and more

 SMA(50, 200) can become a support/resistance.